 3. Get practical.

-If you’re daughter keeps saying that she is stupid, let her know that you view her as intelligent, creative, and capable.
-Because you know this to be true, let her also know that you will not keep correcting her, but instead she’ll have to discover the truth for herself.
-Explain that you will be walking away from :”all the lies you tell yourself about your abilities.”
+If your daughter keeps saying that she is stupid, let her know that you view her as intelligent, creative, and capable.
+Because you know this to be true, let her also know that you will not keep correcting her, but instead, she’ll have to discover the truth for herself.
+Explain that you will be walking away from: ”all the lies you tell yourself about your abilities.”
 Remind her that it will be better for her when she learns to do the same…walking right away from that negative belief.
 From that point on, remember to walk away from the negative belief…so she can learn to walk away from it, as well.